CLOVIS EAST HIGH SCHOOL

 The idea for the "Colony" name was a tribute to a time when, in the late 1800s, various small area schools annexed themselves into larger ones to form schools which became known as colonies.
 Early local colonies included Temperance Colony, Garfield Colony, Jefferson Colony, Kutner Colony and Nees Colony.

 Despite its basis in the historical shaping of what would eventually become Clovis Unified School District, the Colony name met with significant community concerns that its modern connotation didn't accurately reflect the positive environment hoped for the new campus.
-With schoo spirit wear and signage already on order, the governing board responded to the concerns by selecting the alternative recommendation of Clovis East High School as the new name.
+With school spirit wear and signage already on order, the governing board responded to the concerns by selecting the alternative recommendation of Clovis East High School as the new name.